 Regularly write about the events of your day or describe your feelings.
 It will help you improve your written vocabulary and grammar.

 Write down new vocabulary words and include definitions in your own words.
 You should only write down words you’ve heard or read in real life – not just random French words from a list of vocabulary you might never use.

 Write with a purpose

 Once in a while (every week or two, for example), try writing a short composition and including something specific you’ve learned.
 For instance, if you’re learning business vocabulary, try writing a passage that includes 10 business words.
 Or if you’re learning about participe passé (past participle), try writing a composition using that verb form.

 Many people will tell you that the best way to learn French is to start speaking.
 There’s really no better way to practice your skills and gain confidence than talking to others.
 You can read words on a page or watch as many shows as you want, but until you start speaking, you won’t really be able to communicate.

 On top of speaking with classmates and your French teacher during lessons, try to find other opportunities to talk to people.
 You could look for French learners’ groups or meetup groups on social media to find a video chat partner.
 Or if you’re in a French-speaking area, simply going to the supermarket or a coffee shop and talking to the staff is a great start.
 Any amount of talking is better than none at all!

 Simply the best

-You want to make sure you choose the best way to learn French – after all, no one wants to waste time or money on methods that just don’t work!
+You want to make sure you follow the best French language learning tips – after all, no one wants to waste time or money on methods that just don’t work!
 By choosing a course like Lingoda and following the tips above, it won’t be long before you reach your French goals!